KevinWorkman/HappyCoding/gallery/index.md

 # Gallery

-Here are various projects I've worked on.
-They use the concepts from the [tutorials](/tutorials), but they're a little bigger and more involved than the [examples](/examples).
+This page contains some personal projects I've worked on.
+They tend to be a little bigger and messier than the [tutorials](/tutorials), but they use many of the same concepts.

+---

 {% include url-thumbnail.html url="/gallery/movie-colors/index" %}
 {% include url-thumbnail.html url="/gallery/comic-book-colors/index" %}